TheFrenchGhosty/awesome-art/README.md

 A curated list of as much artistic creations (movies/musics/games/books...) that are worth checking.

+The point of this project is to curate what's in the lists (IE: not add something because it's popular (example: Marvel Movies/Shows)).

 This list is always work in progress, because I discover new things every month.
 Feel free to contribute if you know something that's worth adding.

 ---